arnoldt100/anansi/doxygen_documentation/sources/DevelopersDocumentation/InheritanceDesignPatterns/InheritancePatterns.md

 # Inheritance Patterns {#InheritancePatterns}

 This section describes the inheritance patterns used throughout Anansi.
 Anansi uses the typical hierarchical inheritances and a Type Erasure Design Pattern.
-The hierarchical inheritance patterns used in Anansi are traditional inheritance with a single subclass, Curiously Recurring Template Pattern (CRTP) and Type Erasure.[1]
+The hierarchical inheritance patterns used in Anansi are traditional inheritance with a single subclass, and Type Erasure [1] combined with the Curiously Recurring Template Pattern (CRTP).